 If you are not going with a fresh tree and instead decide on an artificial tree, make sure that it is labeled as fire resistant.
 Many people use the same old artificial tree that they have for years, so there’s a good chance your tree is old and doesn’t have the latest in fire-retardant technology.

 The pest control pros at Rottler want you and your family to stay safe this holiday season.
 If you are having problems with raccoons in trash cans on your property, ants inside your home or even rodents feeding on your Christmas sugar cookies, our pest control experts can help!
-Call us today for more information on our pest control, wildlife removal services or even our helpful holiday decorating services in your area.
+Call us today for more information on our pest control and wildlife removal services.